MarioCarceller/carcellermario.github.io/_pages/about.md

 [June 2025] I will make a short visit to the research department of De Nederlandsche Bank.

-[July 2025] I will attend (and present) in the [2nd Frankfurt Summer School](https://www.bundesbank.de/de/bundesbank/forschung/konferenzen/2nd-frankfurt-summer-school-854178).
+[August 2025] I will attend (and present) in the [2nd Frankfurt Summer School](https://www.bundesbank.de/de/bundesbank/forschung/konferenzen/2nd-frankfurt-summer-school-854178).

 [December 2025] Together with some Unil colleagues, we are organising the first **Lausanne PhD Macroeconomics conference** on **December 4-5th** counting with two exceptional keynote speakers: Professor [Matteo Maggiori](https://www.matteomaggiori.com/) (Stanford, online presentation) and Associate Director General [Carlos Thomas](https://sites.google.com/site/carlosthomaseconweb/Home) (Bank of Spain).
 You can download the call for papers [here](/files/call_for_papers_Lausanne.pdf).
 Deadline for paper submission is on **July 1st** at this [link](https://forms.gle/ChTmPv2EDyTebAuy7).